bugmancx/discord_minecraft_release_bot/README.md

 # Configuration File

-The source code includes an example configuration file specifying the three required configurable options.
+The source code includes an example configuration file specifying several options.
+Some are required for the bot to work and others are optional.

+**Required:**

 ID: The unique identifier for this bot instance.
 This is useful if running multiple instances of the bot for multiple discord servers.

 WEBHOOK_URL: The URL of the webhook used for posting to the Discord server.

-Optional:
+**Optional:**

 TMP: Path to your temporary files location.